jroivas/sic/sic.md

 Traditionally in C the size of `int` may be different according the system where it's compiled into.
 We specify size of all types explicitly:

-- 8 bits: char == unsigned char
+- 8-32 bits: one unicode character as UTF-8
 - 8 bits: byte and unsigned byte
 - 16 bits: short and unsigned short
 - 32 bits: int and unsigned int
 - 64 bits: long and unsigned long
 - 64 bits: long long and unsigned long long

-All chars are unsigned, and signed char does not exists.
-Value is always between 0 - 255.
+All chars are unsigned and may expand to max 4 bytes (UTF-8).
+Signed char does not exists.
-Instead byte is signed in range -128 - 127 and unsigned byte matches char.
+Instead byte is signed in range -128 - 127 and unsigned byte has value between 0 - 255.

 On top of that we have specific bit size ints: